dedalus-technology-release/interoperability_layer/README.md

 ## Provisioning Examples
 This section demonstrates how to provision entities, services, and devices in the FIWARE ecosystem.
+The provisioning process is automated through the `script/Pilot/read_script.py` script, which sequentially executes a series of configuration templates organized in specific folders.
+These templates define buildings, devices, service groups, and device provisioning entities, ensuring their proper registration and configuration within the system.

+### Script Organization

+- **Entity creation templates** for buildings and devices are stored in:
+  `script/Pilot/100 - CB - Create Entity`

+- **Service group templates** are stored in:
+  `script/Pilot/200 - IOT - Create Service Group`

+- **Device provisioning templates** are stored in:
+  `script/Pilot/300 - IOT - Create Provisioned Device`

+### Naming and Execution Order

+Files use a numbered prefix to determine execution order within each folder.
+The `script/Pilot/read_script.py` script processes folders and files in ascending order of these prefixes, ensuring consistent and repeatable provisioning.

+Example file naming patterns:

+- Buildings: `101 - CB - Create Entity Building.txt`, ...
+- Devices: `201 - CB - Create Entity Device.txt`, ...
+- Service groups: `101 - IOT - Create Service Group.txt`, ...
+- Provisioned devices: `101 - IOT - Create Provisioned Device.txt`, ...

 ### Building Entity Provisioning
 Create a building entity in the Context Broker with semantic attributes for address and location: